soliditybank/ultra/README.md

 Step 1.
 A local web server is needed to run the web application.
   - git clone https://github.com/soliditybank/ultra.git
   - move files to the web server folder.
-  - run the server and open localhost:<port> in the browser
+  - run the server and open localhost:port in the browser

 Step 2.
 Open the 'index.html' file on a browser offline.
 Choose an action:
   - 'keygen.html' generates a - truly random - private key and its address.
   - 'wallet.html' offers various ways to create a new wallet.
 This wallet is stored locally in your browser and will be used any time you sign a transaction.
   - 'sign.html' creates and signs a transaction with your stored wallet.
 A QR of the signature is generated.

 ## IMPORTANT